Polydimethylsiloxane: Domestic and niche uses

 Many people are indirectly familiar with PDMS because it is an important component in Silly Putty, to which PDMS imparts its characteristic viscoelastic properties.
 Another toy PDMS is used in is Kinetic Sand.
 The rubbery, vinegary-smelling silicone caulks, adhesives, and aquarium sealants are also well-known.
 PDMS is also used as a component in silicone grease and other silicone based lubricants, as well as in defoaming agents, mold release agents, damping fluids, heat transfer fluids, polishes, cosmetics, hair conditioners, shining latex, and other applications.

 It can be used as a sorbent for the analysis of headspace (dissolved gas analysis) of food.
+It has also found limited use as a regenerative thermal barrier coating for liquid rocket engines.

+Safety

+The 2020 re-evaluation of food additive purposed PDMS (E 900) by the European Food Safety Authority found no safety concerns with PDMS in food for its reported use cases, although they did recommend the setting of a maximum limit for potentially toxic cyclopolysiloxanes in E 900 leftover from the manufacturing process.

-Safety and environmental considerations
+Environmental considerations

 According to Ullmann's Encyclopedia of Industrial Chemistry, no "marked harmful effects on organisms in the environment" have been noted for siloxanes.
 PDMS is nonbiodegradable, but is absorbed in waste water treatment facilities.
 Its degradation is catalyzed by various clays.
-The 2020 re-evaluation of food additive purposed PDMS (E 900) by the European Food Safety Authority found no safety concerns with PDMS in food for its reported use cases, although they did recommend the setting of a maximum limit for potentially toxic cyclopolysiloxanes in E 900 leftover from the manufacturing process.